mzazon/awesome-cloud-projects/gcp/e-commerce-personalization-retail-api-functions/e-commerce-personalization-retail-api-functions.md

    echo "✅ Recommendations function deployed successfully"
    ```

-   This function combines machine learning predictions from the Retail API with user profile data from Firestore to provide contextually relevant recommendations.
+   This function combines machine learning predictions from the Vertex AI Search for Commerce API with user profile data from Firestore to provide contextually relevant recommendations.
 The hybrid approach enables both behavioral and collaborative filtering strategies.

 5. **Create Sample Product Data and Test Catalog Sync**: